zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 4. Property 'locked' error → Use 'interactive' instead
 5. Child handler error → Removed modification
 6. Fader not working → Removed has_valid_position check
+7. No track connection → Restored track discovery mechanism
-7. All scripts now load and function without warnings
+8. All scripts now load and function properly

 ---

 ## Last Actions
+- **CRITICAL**: Restored complete track discovery mechanism
-- Fixed group_init.lua to use 'interactive' property
+- Fixed group_init.lua to query Ableton for tracks
-- Fixed fader_script.lua to work immediately
-- All runtime errors resolved (third round)
-- All controls should now work properly
+- Groups can now map to tracks and enable controls
-- Ready for final comprehensive testing
+- Ready for testing with Ableton connection